postdestiny/cookbook-openshift3/README.md

   }
 }
 ```
-* ADD NEW ETCD SERVERS TO CLUSTER ("etcd_add_additional_nodes" must be set to true and a key called "new_node" should be added to the server(s)"
+* ADD NEW ETCD SERVERS TO CLUSTER ("etcd_add_additional_nodes" must be set to true and a key called "new_node" should be added to the server(s)".
+If the server was previously part of the cluster, remember to clear its data directory before starting CHEF)

 ```json
 ...